Skip to content

 Contact the Veterinary Client Mediation Service

-If you are not satisfied with the response from your practice, or would prefer to speak to an independent party, you can contact the Veterinary Client Mediation Service (VCMS).
+If you are not satisfied with the response from the practice, or would prefer to speak to an independent party, you can contact the Veterinary Client Mediation Service (VCMS).

 The VCMS can help you if your concern is about: